Order Flow Segmentation, Liquidity and Price Discovery: The Role of Latency Delays

 Date Written: March 27, 2018

-Latency delays—known as “speed bumps”—slow the execution of orders at an exchange, often to protect market makers against latency arbitrage.
+Latency delays intentionally slow order execution at an exchange, often to protect market makers against latency arbitrage.
 We study informed trading in a fragmented market, where one exchange introduces a latency delay on market orders.
-While liquidity improves at the delayed exchange and overall exchange volume increases, the delay concentrates informed trading at the conventional exchange, where liquidity worsens.
-This segmentation may improve price discovery when the frequency of liquidity trading is relatively high, at the expense of lower investor welfare; however, the reverse is true for relatively low liquidity trading.
+Liquidity improves at the delayed exchange, as informed traders emigrate to the conventional exchange, where liquidity worsens.
+When the frequency of liquidity trading is high, price discovery improves, at the expense of lower investor welfare; the reverse is true for infrequent liquidity trading.
+If the exchange with delay technology competes against a conventional exchange, they implement a delay only for sufficiently low market share.

 Keywords: Latency delays, speed bumps, market fragmentation, asymmetric information